 "He is a rude and arrogant man," Tonks interrupted, still unhappy about the manner in which her uncle had been forced into her life without any chance for her to protest the situation.
 She loved Remus, more than he tended to accept to be true, but this was testing her patience sorely.

 "Tonks, I wish you wouldn't speak with him, he only says the things he does to upset you," Remus said pleadingly, with the exasperated tone of someone tired of repeating themselves.
-Tonks scowled at him, her hair darkening a few shades as he turned to the Headmaster.
-"He protested that the meals he has been provided are a cruel and inhuman form of torture, and has made a few requests to speak with Draco, but other than that he has mostly stayed quiet."
+Tonks scowled at him, her hair darkening a few shades as Remus turned to the Headmaster.
+"Malfoy doesn't say much to me, other than to complain about the quality of the meals he has been provided with.
+I believe the words he used were 'cruel and inhuman form of torture'."

-"Very well, thank you," Dumbledore said, with a slight nod of his head.
-"I do believe that Narcissa has requested that Draco not be allowed to speak with his father for the time being, and given that both Draco and Harry have quite enough on their young minds to being getting on with I believe this to be the best course of action."
+Dumbledore hummed softly, inclining his head in a slight nod.
+"I do believe that Narcissa has requested that Draco not be allowed to speak with his father for the time being," the Headmaster explained.
+"And given that both Draco and Harry have quite enough on their young minds for the time being, I believe this to be the best course of action."

-"I agree," Remus said, and Tonks nodded at that as well, pleased to see that it was the young boys' well being that was being placed as the priority.
+"I agree," Remus said firmly, glad to see any distance put between Harry's mate and Lucius.
+Tonks nodded her agreement as well, pleased to see that it was the young boys' well being that was being placed as the priority, in this regard at least.

 Severus looked up once more, surprise and confusion on his face; Narcissa smiled knowing she was one of the few who the man showed his emotions to so openly.
-"I have not," Severus informed her.
+"I heard nothing," Severus informed her.
 "Though," he went on, "my wards to prevent owls are in still place.
 I am admittedly curious as to how you bypassed those."

 "By simply transforming something that is not an owl, so that it appears to be one," she told him with a small smile.
 "Your wards might keep out owls, Severus, but they offered no resistance to a transfigured comb.
 But now, my friend, I shall not be distracted from this conversation so easily."